Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 End of journey

 Next Aeneas came to Latium, a land ruled by King Latinus 1 (son of Faunus 1, son of Picus, son of Cronos), whose daughter Lavinia 2, King Turnus of the Rutulians wished to marry.
-Turnus was son of King Daunus of Apulia, the same who gave his daughter and lands to Diomedes 2, when the latter landed in Italy after the Trojan War.
-Latinus 1, however, preferred to give his daughter to Aeneas, as he had learned from an oracle that she was supposed to marry a foreigner.
-But his wife Amata encouraged Turnus, and because of the intrigue that ensued, a significant war broke out with many allies on both sides.This war only ended when, in single combat, Aeneas killed Turnus.
+Turnus was son of King Daunus of Apulia, the same who gave his daughter and lands to Diomedes 2, when he landed in Italy after the Trojan War.
+Latinus 1, however, preferred to give his daughter to Aeneas, having learned from an oracle that she was fated to marry a foreigner.
+But his wife Amata encouraged Turnus, and because of the intrigue that ensued, a significant war broke out with many allies on both sides.
+This war only ended when Aeneas killed Turnus in single combat.
 After the war, he married Lavinia 2, and their son Silvius became ruler of Alba Longa.

 Death

 The circumstances of Aeneas' death are uncertain.
-Some affirm that Aeneas disappeared during a battle against the army of Mezentius (an ally of his enemy Turnus), but others say that he died in Thrace without ever reaching Italy, or that he, after having settled his people in Italy, returned home and became king of Troy, leaving the kingdom, after his death, to his son Ascanius 2.
+Some affirm that Aeneas disappeared during a battle against the army of Mezentius (an ally of Turnus), but others say that he died in Thrace without ever reaching Italy, or that he, after having settled his people in Italy, returned home and became king of Troy, leaving the kingdom, after his death, to his son Ascanius 2.

-It is also told that Aphrodite asked Zeus to make Aeneas immortal, and as Zeus granted her request, the river god Numicius washed away all of Aeneas' mortal part, and Aphrodite anointed him with Nectar and Ambrosia, making him a god, whom the people later worshipped under the name of Indiges.
+It is also told that Aphrodite asked Zeus to make Aeneas immortal, and as Zeus granted her request, the river god Numicius washed away all of Aeneas' mortal parts, and Aphrodite anointed him with Nectar and Ambrosia, making him a god, whom the people later worshipped under the name of Indiges.

 Family